 Tourism is of great economic importance.
-Its origins go back to 1816 when in Cuxhaven was founded a seaside resort (Seeheilbad).
+Its origins go back to 1816 when in Cuxhaven was founded the seaside resort Seeheilbad.

 Cruise ships to Cuxhaven dock at either Europe Quay or Humber Quay.
 The cruise terminal has 2 restaurants, taxi rank, tourist information, car parking.
 Shuttle bus services are provided.

 The distance between the cruise port and downtown is ~2 km (1,2 mi), and to the nearest train station (Bahnhof Cuxhaven) - approx 1,5 km (1 mi).
 Cuxhaven-Nordholz Airport (approx 11 km / 7 mi from the port) serves only charter flights.

 - Fast ferries between Cuxhaven and Hamburg provide daily scheduled service.
 The ferry travel takes around 2,5 hours.
 Transportation from the Hamburg's ferry pier (Landungsbrucken stop) to the Hamburg Hauptbahnhof (main railway station) is provided by either the underground (line 3) or the trams S1 or S3.